-Recommendation Responsible Response and action plan Completion date OIG Comments Management comments each food product and the logistics were coordinated locally. dute Recommendation 18 (Significant) NERCHA should: (a) Put in place a standard template for both financial and technical evaluation of bids.
-Any mistakes made by bidders should be captured on this template at the time of bid opening.
-These mistakes should be addressed according to procurement policy. (b) Ensure that bid evaluation is strictly based on the criteria in the bid documents with little scope for interpretation and, once the responsiveness of bidders is established, ensure that the award be made to the lowest compliant bidder. (c) Ensure detailed post-qualification evaluation criteria for manufacturer and non- NERCHA The Global Fund Secretariat's Comments: See response to Recommendation 1 Country's Comments: Agree with recommendation: improvements have already begun.
-The TA from Deloitte USA will further help PR strengthen this area.
-PR is mindful of the high dependence on Deloitte mentioned in most parts of the document and also adds that the PEPFAR Swaziland Office has secured enough resources for improving management and implementation of Global Fund grants in Swaziland.
+Recommendation Responsible Response and action plan Completion date OIG Comments Management comments each food product and the logistics were coordinated locally.
+Recommendation18(Significant)NERCHA should:(a)Put in place astandard template forbothfinancial andtechnical evaluation ofbids.Any mistakes madebybidders should becaptured on this templateatthe time of bidopening.These mistakesshouldbeaddressed NERCHA 28 February 2012 Noted should be addressed according to procurement policy. (b) Ensure that bid evaluation is strictly based on the criteria in the bid documents with little scope for interpretation and, once the responsiveness of bidders is established, ensure that the award be made to the lowest compliant bidder. document and also adds that the PEPFAR Swaziland Office has secured enough resources for improving management and implementation of Global Fund grants in Swaziland.
 This funding will be available should the TA from other areas fail.
-Through the TA, the capacity improvements recommended will be implemented both at PR and SR level.
-28 February 2012 Noted manufacturer bidders are
+Through the TA, the capacity improvements recommended will be implemented both at PR and SR level. (c) Ensure detailed post-qualification evaluation criteria for manufacturer and non- manufacturer bidders are

-Recommendation Responsible Response and action plan Completion date OIG Comments Management comments

-added to the bid gate

-document.

-document.

-(d) Ensure distinction

-(d) Ensure distinction is made between domestic

-and imported goods in

-price schedules in order to

-ensure duties and taxes

-are excluded from the

-prices quoted by the

-bidders.

-(e) Perform a

-reasonableness check on

-bid prices by comparing

-prices to the approved

-budget and to the last

-procured price of the good

-or service.

-Recommendation 19 NERCHA The Global Fund Secretariat's Noted

-(Significant) NERCHA Comments: Noted

-NERCHA should closely The RT will facilitate and monitor

-monitor procurements that communications between the PR and VPP.
-Ongoing

-are planned under VPP to The RT will work with the PR and VPP to

-ensure that drugs are draw lessons from VP procurement in 2009

-secured in good time.
-In and 2010.

-particular, requisitions for Country's Commonts

-tenders should be communicated to the VPP Country's Comments:

-agent on a timely basis.
-Assent recommendation and offerts are

-agent on a timety basis.
-Accept recommendation and efforts are being made to source more goods s

-through VPP (excluding ARVs).
-Needs will

-be communicated in a timely manner to

-the VPP agent as soon as the PSM plan has
+Recommendation Responsible Response and action plan Completion date OIG Comments Management comments added to the bid document. (d) Ensure distinction is made between domestic and imported goods in price schedules in order to ensure duties and taxes are excluded from the prices quoted by the bidders. (e) Perform a reasonableness check on bid prices by comparing prices to the approved budget and to the last procured price of the good or service.
+Recommendation19(Significant)NERCHA should closelymonitor procurements thatare planned under VPP toensure that drugs aresecured in good time.
+Inparticular, requisitions fortendersshouldbecommunicated to the VPP NERCHA The Global Fund Secretariat's Comments: The RT will facilitate and monitor communications between the PR and VPP.
+The RT will work with the PR and VPP to draw lessons from VP procurement in 2009 and 2010.Country's Comments: Ongoing Noted agent on a timely basis.
+Accept recommendation and efforts are being made to source more goods s through VPP (excluding ARVs).
+Needs will be communicated in a timely manner to the VPP agent as soon as the PSM plan has